 - Payroll information and records

 It usually takes two to four weeks to prepare for the audit and the same amount of time for the auditor to complete their evaluation.
 Conducting audits efficiently depends on having organized documentation ready.
+Ongoing compliance efforts and integrating risk management practices into audit preparation are crucial for ensuring readiness and strengthening your organization’s overall compliance posture.

 Different types of audits and reviews for nonprofits

 Understanding the different types of audits helps your nonprofit prepare appropriately.
 Each type of audit serves a different purpose and requires varying levels of documentation.
 Your state association of nonprofits can often provide guidance on which audits and reviews your organization may need.
+Nonprofits may also be subject to regulatory audits and regulatory compliance audits to ensure adherence to legal and industry standards.

 Single Audit (A-133): Required for nonprofits that expend $750,000 or more in federal funding during a fiscal year.
 Nonprofits need to conduct an independent audit under these federal requirements.
 This audit focuses specifically on federal grant compliance and internal financial controls.